olehermanse/paintdry/README.md

 The frontend uses the backend API to show the database to the user.
 Primary functionality includes:

-* Searchbar, search for resources and results.
+* Searchbar, search for observations and results.
-* Single resource view with detailed information and links to other related resources.
+* Single resource view with detailed information and links to other related observations.
-* History of recently changed resources, filterable by severity levels.
+* History of recently changed observations, filterable by severity levels.

 The frontend is read-only, all updating of the data is done by the updater.